 For example, a UNESCO study found that “if all adults received two more years of schooling or completed secondary school, it would lift nearly 60 million people out of poverty.”
 Furthermore, another UN report shares that “one extra year of education is associated with a reduction of the Gini coefficient by 1.4 percentage points.”
 The Gini coefficient measures inequality rates.

 Third, we have SDG 3: Good Health & Well-Being.
 Reduce preventable deaths and illnesses.
 Increase access to health care.
 Reduce and prevent substance abuse, and promote vaccine research.
-These are some of the focus areas of this important goal.
+These are some of the focus areas of this critical goal.

-The path to quality education is clearly a multi-way street.
+The path to quality education is a multi-way street.
 And to get there, we’ll need to track SDG indicators across the goals.

-Using Technology to Track the Right Education SDG indicators
+Using Technology to Track the Right Education SDG Indicators

 In association with the Impact Management Project Network, Sopact integrates today’s impact measurement best practices so that comparing and managing across the SDGs can be done efficiently for actors at each level of the impact spectrum.